pille1842/MaxGoldtBot/README.md

 comments twice.
 By default, this list is stored in a file called `processed_comments_SUBREDDIT.txt` in the current directory.
 You can override the path to this file with the `--procfile` option.

+### Processed submissions

+The bot also keeps a list of already processed submissions to avert responding to any submissions twice.
+By default, this list is stored in a file called `processed_submissions_SUBREDDIT.txt` in the current directory.
+You can override the path to this file with the `--prosfile` option.

 ### Sleep time